k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: differing price with stacked object removed from the stack (shop)
 - Return polearm skill for Priests
 - Apply a wielded polearm with fire-command
+- Fix: 'You feel guilty' feedback when alignment wasn't abused